fhdhsni/The-Secret-Life-of-Objects/README.md

 ``` javascript
 result.push(repeat(" ", width - line.length) + line);
 ```
 It puts those extra spaces before `line` instead of after it.
-So the result will be sth like `[ '..5895' ]` (I used `.` instead of space becauce github removes extra spaces.)
+So the result will be sth like `[ '..5895' ]` (I used `.` instead of space because GitHub removes extra spaces.)
 Notice we have two extra space before the number.

 Getting back to our `dataTable` function, its last line is :

 ``` javascript
 return [headers].concat(body);
 ```
 By concatenating `[headers]` with `body` we get an array of 8 elements.
 One element for our `headers` and the rest of them for `body`.
-Each element which an array of three objects represents a `row` in the finale table.
+Each element which an array of three objects represents a `row` in the final table.

 Phew!
 We are finally done with `dataTable` function.
 Remember everything started with this line.